 Click here for a tab to help you learn Johnny B. Goode.

-Johnny B Goode is among the first rock and roll songs to become a major success, thanks to its rockin’ riff, fast beat, and danceable choruses.
+Johnny B Goode was among the first rock and roll songs to become a major commercial success, thanks to its rockin’ riff, fast beat, and catchy chorus.
 Instantly recognizable from the first seconds of the track, Chuck Berry’s guitar playing laid the foundation for all of the rock music that came after him, and it can be heard in this riff alone.

-The riff and the song after it are not too difficult to play.
-I’d say it’s of intermediate difficulty, as you should at least know your barre chords, as well as how to slide on the guitar.
-This song can be a great introduction to both of these skills, however, and is a great learning tool for those who are trying to play more high-energy rock music.
+The opening riff and the main body of the song are not too difficult to play.
+It follows a standard 12 bar blues pattern in the key of Bb, and contains only basic bends, slides, and trills.
+This song can be a great introduction to all of these skills, and is a great learning tool for those who are trying to play more high-energy rock music.